-Bill is a partner focusing on all aspects of commercial property law.
+Bill focuses on all aspects of commercial property law.

 Bill is a key member of Chapman Tripp's dedicated China Desk.
 He represented Shanghai Pengxin in its successful application to purchase substantial dairy farming assets (the Crafar Farms) in New Zealand and assists other Chinese entities on their New Zealand investments.

 Bill has a band one ranking as a real estate lawyer in Chambers Asia Pacific 2016 and is highly recommended in Legal 500 Asia Pacific 2016.

 He is also recommended as a leading lawyer in property, real estate & construction by Legal Media Group Guide to the World's Leading Real Estate Lawyers 2015.

 - Fu Wah New Zealand on the acquisition of the long-term ground lease of the former Team New Zealand site for its seven-storey Park Hyatt hotel in the Wynyard Quarter in Auckland

 - The Warehouse Group on selling its 1.4 hectare site in Newmarket, Auckland to be part of a mixed-use retail, office and accommodation development

 - The Warehouse on the leasing, refurbishment, acquisition and sale of its major retail stores and distribution centres, and the development and sale of the Silverdale Shopping Centre